VaibhavTalkhande/stockit/README.md

 For more details, see the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).

+---

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
+Pull requests and issues are welcome!
+Please open an issue to discuss your ideas or report bugs.

+---

 ## License

-This project is licensed under the MIT License.
+MIT

 ---

-Made with ❤️ using Next.js.
+_Made with ❤️ using Next.js.
+See also the [Stockit Backend](https://github.com/VaibhavTalkhande/stockit-backend) and [ElectronJS Desktop App](https://github.com/VaibhavTalkhande/stockit-desktop)._